veered/lmtk/README.md

 </p>

 ## Description
-ChatGPT can be a powerful tool, not just a conversation partner.
-It needs to be more configurable, both in how we interact with it and how it behaves.

-`gpt-repl` is a customizable REPL-like interface to GPT based tech.
-Multiple backends (or "modes") are supported, including ChatGPT, raw GPT-3, and a ChatGPT copycat called SynthChat.
+ChatGPT is extremely useful, but it needs a power-user mode. `gpt-repl` gives you a terminal based UI and highly configurable ChatGPT-like backends.

-SynthChat has similar behavior to ChatGPT, but offers a lot more control.
+The default backend is SynthChat, which has similar behavior to ChatGPT, but offers a lot more control.
 For example, you can:
 - Write the prefix of the next response
 - Give instructions that will always be followed and never forgetten

-- Control its persona (name, bio, personality)
-- Set the randomness (or "temperature") of its responses
+There is also a ChatGPT mode, but it is built on a unofficial API.

 This project is still in the **early stages** of development.
 It will have bugs and frequent breaking changes.